ensarseker1/meta/train-the-trainers/black-hat-bash-back/arp-cache-poisoning/Red Team/README.md

 The three delimiting slashes are required, the values are not.
 A missing value means "any."
 If `ettercap` complains about the "wrong number" of slashes (`/`), you may have a copy that does not have IPv6 support.
 See `ettercap -h | grep ^TARGET` to check target syntax.

+### Launching the attack

 Now that Ettercap is configured properly, we're going to run our first command with the tool.
 This first run is important, as it populates the host list by performing an ARP scan.
 In other words, it lets Ettercap explore the surroundings to get a sense of what is out there.
 Ettercap won't work prior to doing this first run; you'll get a `FATAL: Arp poisoning needs a non empty hosts list` error.
 This first run therefore won't be "silent."
 We'll run Ettercap using the following options:

 1. Launch `ettercap` with the following options: